return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_main_c.rst

 Description
 -----------

-This function waits for the given VSI's queues to be disabled.
+Wait until all queues on a given VSI have been disabled.

 .. _`i40e_pf_wait_queues_disabled`: